TiaNotSenpai/Discord-Evangelion-Theme/README.md

 # Discord-Evangelion-Theme
-This is a betterdiscord theme about Misato Katsuragi of Evangelion anime
+🤖Here you can find a Betterdiscord theme about Misato Katsuragi, from the anime Neon Genesis Evangelion

+❓How to apply it?
+You only need to download the css and move it into the folder "C:\User\YourUserName\AppData\Roaming\Betterdiscord\themes".
+After that you only need to open Discord with Betterdiscord installed and active it